Abstract

 Nociception testing

 The sensory part of the peripheral nerve, the spinal cord and the brainstem must be intact to relay the nociception to the cerebral cortex.
 The nociception pathways are located deep in the white matter of the spinal cord and they also form multiple synapses along the length of the spinal cord.
 It is therefore an important test to do in the cases of spinal cord diseases because it reflects the severity of damage to the spinal cord.
-The noxious impulse (squeeze of the toe with the fingers or haemostat) is applied to the tested area and the animal must show a behavioural response (turning the head, trying to bite, vocalisation) to say that the nociception is intact (Fig. 20).
-The most common mistake is to confuse the withdrawal reflex (flexion of the limb) with the conscious perception of the pain (behavioural response).
-Many animals that have lost nociception would still have intact withdrawal reflex and it is therefore important to distinguish these two.
+The noxious impulse (squeeze of the toe with the fingers or haemostat) is applied to the tested area and the animal must show a behavioural response (turning the head, trying to bite, vocalisation) to say that the nociception is intact (

 Figure 20.
 ‘Nociception is tested by applying the noxious stimulus to one of the digits in this patient.
 Please note that the dog seems to be uncomfortable and aware of the painful stimulus by looking and turning its head towards it.
-(Please compare it to the withdrawal reflex in figure 17., when the patient is completely oblivious to the stimulus and only flexes the joints in the tested limb).
+(Please compare it to the withdrawal reflex in

 Cutaneous trunci reflex (panniculus)

 This reflex is performed by pinching the skin of the dorso-lateral aspect of the body between T2 and L4-L5.
 The afferent arm tests the sensory nerves of the skin and the efferent motor part is emerging from the C8 nerve root and innervates the cutaneous trunci muscle on the side of the body.
-A normal reaction to the pinch of the skin is a twitch of the skin (bilaterally, but more prominent on the tested side) (Fig. 21).
+A normal reaction to the pinch of the skin is a twitch of the skin (bilaterally, but more prominent on the tested side) (

 Figure 21.
 Cutaneous trunci reflex is tested by gentle pinching of the skin on both sides of the patient’s back with a hemostats.